kitze/Benji-docs/FEATURE_DOC_SPEC.md

 - [ ] Explained unit, timezone, or conversion rules that affect totals.
 - [ ] Captured any templates, automation hooks, or recurring tools specific to the feature.
 - [ ] Sanity-checked the write-up against real behavior (no assumptions, no filler).
-- [ ] Kept language user-facing—no database tables, internal class names, or engineering jargon.
+- [ ] Kept language user-facing—no database tables, internal class names, engineering jargon, or code file references.
+- [ ] **NEVER included footnote references to code paths** (e.g., `[^feature-flag]: db/schema.prisma:952-955`).
+- [ ] Linked to the [Alfred & Spotlight guide](/docs/alfred-spotlight) instead of re-explaining it.
+- [ ] Linked to the [Enabling Features guide](/docs/enabling-features) for standard activation patterns.
 - [ ] Grouped related information (lists & sharing, templates, goals, customization, etc.) so each topic appears in one clear section.
 - [ ] Clarified when keyboard shortcuts are optional versus the only way to act.
-- [ ] Omitted empty sections—if a topic genuinely has nothing to say, skip the header instead of writing “not available”.
+- [ ] Omitted empty sections—if a topic genuinely has nothing to say, skip the header instead of writing "not available".
 - [ ] Documented feature-relevant keyboard shortcuts (global + local) with sources.
+- [ ] **⛔ VERIFIED: Zero code references, zero footnotes, zero file paths, zero line numbers in the entire document.**